Cyanoth/Bitbucket-PullRequest-ReviewerGroups/README.md

 **Only groups which have been assigned permission directly to either the project or repository will be shown in the dialog.**

 If you have any issues with this plugin, just raise an issue on Github.

+## Data security and privacy statement

+This plugin does not collect any data of any kind.
+There are no embeded analytics.